SUBSTITUTE TRUSTEE'S NOTICE OF FORECLOSURE SALE

 WHEREAS, the owner of the indebtedness has declared the total amount due and has directed the undersigned to advertise and sell the property described by said Deed of Trust;

-THEREFORE, this is to give notice that I will on January 5, 2017, commencing at 1:00 p.m., at the Front Door of the Courthouse in Bolivar, Hardeman County, Tennessee cause to be offered for sale and will cause to be sold at public outcry to the highest and best bidder for cash, the following described property located in Hardeman County, Tennessee, and more particularly described as follows, to wit:
+THEREFORE, this is to give notice that I will on December 1, 2016, commencing at 12:00 noon, at the Front Door of the Courthouse in Bolivar, Hardeman County, Tennessee, cause to be offered for sale and will cause to be sold at public outcry to the highest and best bidder for cash, the following described property located in Hardeman County, Tennessee, and more particularly described as follows, to wit:

-Said property is known as 340 Whiteville Newcastle Rd., Whiteville, TN.
-For a more complete description of said property see Trust Deed recorded in Trust Deed Book 691, Page 206, in the Register’s Office of Hardeman County, Tennessee.
-Map 47, Group –, Parcel 7.02.
+Said property is known as 2400 Peavine Road, Middleton, Tennessee.
+For a more complete description of said property see Trust Deed recorded in Trust Deed Book 613, Page 30, in the Register’s Office of Hardeman County, Tennessee.
+Map 117, Group –, Parcel 33.05.

 All right of equity of redemption, statutory and otherwise, and homestead are expressly waived in said Deed of Trust, and the title is believed to be good, but the undersigned will sell and convey only as Substitute Trustee.